 - Can be soothing for sore nipples.

 - They need to be replaced every few months, so you may need to buy them multiple times if you breastfeed for a year.

 - These breast pads need to air dry after washing, which takes time (so you may need multiple sets).

 - You need to be careful to get all of the air bubbles out when applying them, or breast milk can spill.

-- These are best for women without oversupply and after the newborn stage.
+- These are best for those without oversupply and after the newborn stage.